a-sit-plus/propigator/README.md

 }
 ```

-The serializer wraps the raw object on decode and serializes the same raw object on encode.
+The serializer wraps the backing object on decode and serializes the same backing object on encode.
 Delegated properties are semantic accessors, not constructor properties.

-Each wrapper keeps the `Json` or `Yaml` instance passed to its constructor.
+Each wrapper keeps the `Json` or `Yaml` instance passed to its constructor as `serialFormat`.
 Pass a custom format to the object-backed serializer when delegated properties need non-default settings or serializers:

 ```kotlin
 private val personJson = Json { ignoreUnknownKeys = true }